Common Misunderstandings about Afro Hair

 The hair cuticle consists of millions of overlapping scales that point downward.
 Its primary function is to protect the inner cortex and medulla (if present) from damage.

 While the structure of the cuticle can change and become more permeable, it does not actively open and close as many consumers believe.
 People often think cuticles open to allow products to penetrate and close to retain them, but this is inaccurate.
-When the cuticle appears lifted, it is because it has become detached from the intercellular cement that keeps it in place.
+When the cuticle appears lifted, it is because it has become detached from the natural binding material that holds the cuticle layers together.

 Water SHOULD bead on the hair

 Healthy hair features a lipid-membrane structure, known as the F-layer, on the outer surface of the cuticle.
 This hydrophobic layer causes water to bead up on the hair’s surface.
-It is a crucial barrier, preventing cosmetic agents from easily penetrating the hair’s core.
+It acts as a protective barrier, helping maintain the hair’s strength and integrity rather than signaling a problem that needs fixing.

 Hydrated hair is a misnomer

-The terms “hydrated” and “moisturized” hair are misleading scientifically, as they do not accurately describe the relationship between hair and water.
+The terms “hydrated” and “moisturized” hair are commonly used, but they don’t accurately describe how hair actually interacts with water.

-As previously mentioned, undamaged hair repels water, causing it to bead on the strands.
+As previously mentioned, undamaged hair initially resists water, which is why water often beads on the surface.
 Hair’s water content is not constant; it changes dynamically based on the relative humidity of the surrounding environment.
-Hair will adjust to its surroundings, absorbing or losing water until its moisture level is balanced with the air.
+Hair absorbs or releases water until it reaches equilibrium with the air around it.

 You don’t need “moisturized” hair.
 You want “conditioned” hair.
 Also, your hair isn’t dry.

-The beauty industry uses the terms “moisturizing” and “hydrating” as marketing tools to appeal to consumer sentiment, even though these terms are not scientifically accurate regarding the water content of hair.
+The beauty industry commonly uses the terms “moisturizing” and “hydrating,” even though they don’t precisely describe how hair holds or interacts with water.
 Consumer sentiment drives the industry, leading to potential misunderstandings of these terms.

 References